 The Gijón International Film Festival, with more than half a century of history, is one of the must-see events of the seventh art.
 Its sections are concerned with bringing to light the talent farthest from the commercial circuits.

-Every year at the end of November, the city of Gijón, a city that is already modern and cosmopolitan, is infected by the independent cinematographic effluvia.
-For lovers of good movies it is a real delight to walk through its streets, through the wall of San Lorenzo, go to its fashionable bars and clubs and try to combine this relaxing activity with the "rush" it deserves an extensive program, with hardly a truce for more than a week.
+Every year at the end of November, the city of Gijón, an already modern and cosmopolitan city, is infected by the independent cinematographic effluvia.
+For lovers of good cinema, it is a real delight to stroll through its streets, along the San Lorenzo wall, go to its trendy bars and venues and try to combine this relaxing activity with the "rush" it deserves. an extensive program, with hardly a truce for more than a week.
 It is easy to stumble in this coming and going with directors, actors and technicians of the films that the festival calls, or attend their talks and interviews, although yes, there is not just glamor, because in Gijón the cinema is modest, almost anonymous , and praises above all the virtues of work well done, without any debt incurred with entertainment.